 Knowing what hardware to use is the best place to start when looking to strengthen a WiFi signal.
 WiFi routers are constantly being improved, so if you’ve been using guest WiFi for a fair amount of time, you might be in need of an upgrade.
 There’s a wide variety of commercial-grade hardware to choose from, so it’s important you do your research to find the new router that fits your WiFi needs.

-Smart Tip: When selecting your hardware, make sure you understand the different gigahertz (GHz) settings for a router and what means for you.
+Smart Tip: When selecting your hardware, make sure you understand the different gigahertz (GHz) settings for a router and what that means for you.
 WiFi routers run either at a 2.4GHz or 5GHz setting, or even both, depending on the model.
 The difference between 2.4GHz routers and 5Ghz routers is this: 2.4GHz routers will have a higher range but lower bandwidth compared to a 5GHz.
 This means the WiFi signal from 2.4GHz will reacher father than 5GHz, but the default upload and download speeds are faster on 5GHz.

 It’s worth noting that certain older models of smartphones, computers, and laptops aren’t capable of connecting to a hotspot that’s generated from a 5GHz router.
 So if you’re looking at the 5GHz route, choose hardware that runs 2.4GHz as well so you don’t alienate guests who aren’t up to date with their technology.